 Ready to Negotiate Your Salary in Thailand?

 From the bustling streets of Bangkok to the temple lined alleys of Chiang Mai, there is so much to offer a teacher in Thailand.
 If you're looking for beautiful weather, a decent salary and an easy pace of life, Thailand is the perfect country for you to teach abroad.
-As long as you don't have a large amount of debt or student loans, an ESL teacher in Thailand can easily maintain a comfortable standard of living, and save money to travel around Southeast Asia during the holiday breaks.

 For those of you with teaching credentials or years of experience, Thailand is the perfect place to base yourself for a few years.
 With cushy international school jobs, amazing benefits and a cheap cost of living, many teachers decide to move to Thailand permanently.